Yellowfin tuna

 The yellowfin tuna (Thunnus albacares) is a species of tuna found in pelagic waters of tropical and subtropical oceans worldwide.

-Yellowfin is often marketed as ahi, from the Hawaiian ʻahi, a name also used there for the closely related bigeye tuna.
+Yellowfin is often marketed as ahi, from the Hawaiian ʻahi, a name also used there for the closely related bigeye tuna (Thunnus obesus).
 The species name, albacares ("white meat") can also lead to confusion: in English, the albacore (Thunnus alalunga) is a different species, while yellowfin is officially designated albacore in French and referred to as albacora by Portuguese fishermen.

 Description

 The yellowfin tuna is among the larger tuna species, reaching weights over 180 kg, but is significantly smaller than the Atlantic and Pacific bluefin tunas, which can reach over 450 kg, and slightly smaller than the bigeye tuna and the southern bluefin tuna.

 The second dorsal fin and the anal fin, as well as the finlets between those fins and the tail, are bright yellow, giving this fish its common name.
 The second dorsal and anal fins can be very long in mature specimens, reaching almost as far back as the tail and giving the appearance of sickles or scimitars.
 The pectoral fins are also longer than the related bluefin tuna, but not as long as those of the albacore.
 The main body is a very dark metallic blue, changing to silver on the belly, which has about 20 vertical lines.

 Reported sizes in the literature have ranged as high as 2.4 m in length and 200 kg in weight.
 The all-tackle International Game Fish Association (IGFA) record for this species stands at 193.68 kg for a yellowfin caught in 2012 off Cabo San Lucas, Mexico.
 The fisherman received a prize of $1 million once the catch was confirmed by the IGFA.